opengeospatial/T17-API-D168/README.md

 `python setup.py develop`

 <b>Note:</b> pygeometa was updated to include a Record to describe a 'dataset', see https://github.com/cholmes/ogc-collection/blob/main/ogc-dataset-record-spec.md

+### Install pytdml

+As this implementation uses updated code, found in the Pixalytics forked repository, the modified version needs to be installed:

+`python -m pip install git+https://github.com/pixalytics-ltd/pytdml.git@develop`

 ## Clone this repository